dictation-toolbox/dragonfly/CONTRIBUTING.rst

 Contributing
 ============

-There are many ways to contribute to dragonfly and the project would certainly benefit from more contributions.
+There are many ways to contribute to Dragonfly.
+They are documented in this file.

 Reporting bugs/other issues
 ---------------------------

-If you come across bugs or other issues with dragonfly, you can open a new issue in the `issue tracker`_.
+If you come across bugs or other issues with Dragonfly, you can open a new issue in the `issue tracker`_.

 If the issue is a bug, make sure you describe what you expected to happen